deadlydog/deadlydog.github.io/_posts/2020-09-29-Close-those-superfluous-Zoom-windows-automatically.md

     ![Zoom meeting](/assets/Posts/2020-09-29-Close-those-superfluous-Zoom-windows-automatically/Step4-ZoomMeetingWindow.png)

-Steps 2 and 3 are really unnecessary, and I find myself always having to go and close them after I've joined the meeting.
+Steps 2 and 3 are really unnecessary, and I find myself always having to go and close them after I've joined a meeting.
 When you have multiple Zoom meetings every day, this routine of closing windows quickly gets old.

-## The solution
+## The code to close the Zoom windows automatically

 To help eliminate this tedious constant closing of windows and browser tabs (steps 2 and 3 above), I've created the following AutoHotkey script: